fazendadosoftware/vue-cli-plugin-leanix/docs/guide/index.md

 This plugin is intended to be used in a project created with [Vue CLI 3](https://cli.vuejs.org/) and requires **Node.js >= 8**.
 :::

-The [Vue LeanIX plugin](https://github.com/fazendadosoftware/vue-cli-plugin-leanix) allows quickly create custom-reports by adding the [LeanIX Custom Report Library API](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html) into an existing [Vue CLI 3](https://cli.vuejs.org/) project.
+The [Vue CLI LeanIX plugin](https://github.com/fazendadosoftware/vue-cli-plugin-leanix) allows quickly create custom-reports by adding the [LeanIX Custom Report Library API](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html) into an existing [Vue CLI 3](https://cli.vuejs.org/) project.

 ## Pre-requisites